Chunlong101/SharePointTips/Deprecated Features - Suggestions for for Migrating from Legacy Features to Modern/README.md

 Modern implementations like SharePoint Modern experience:
 - **Enhanced UX**: Responsive design and a more contemporary user experience
 - **Scalability**: Modern development standards that support broader integration and extensibility
-- **Code Level Enhancements**: Continuous updates and improvements to the underlying codebase
+- **Code Level Enhancements**: Continuous updates and improvements to the underlying codebase, code-level technical support

 ## 2. Microsoft's Support Policy for Deprecated Features